seba-sanchis/amazon-clone/README.md

-# E-commerce - trading of goods and services
+# Amazon Clone - trading of goods and services

 Features the ability to add and edit products on the go using Sanity and the integration with Stripe for checkout.